carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-In order to see the antiSMASH generated outcomes do:
+To see the antiSMASH generated outcomes do the following:
 ~~~
 $ tree -L 1 ~/pan_workshop/results/antismash/Streptococcus_agalactiae_A909_prokka
 ~~~